REFERENCE GUIDE

 Look up the maximum Zs from the correct table

-Find the maximum permitted Zs from the appropriate BS 7671 table: Table 41.2 for BS 3036 fuses, Table 41.3 for Type B MCBs (0.4 s disconnection), Table 41.4 for Type C and Type D MCBs.
+Find the maximum permitted Zs from the appropriate BS 7671 table: Table 41.2 for fuses at 0.4 s, Table 41.3 for circuit-breakers (Types B, C and D are all in that one table), Table 41.4 for fuses at 5 s.
 Use the 0.4-second values for final circuits or the 5-second values for distribution circuits.

 3